Arte8/nomsterthree/README.md

 All in all a fun app for art lovers, urban culture enthusiasts and those curious about street art, but in essence…….its for everyone!

+(due to the nature of the medium, as of deployment, photo function has been disabled to protect the artists involved)